vaishnavi640/Ecommerce-Follow-Along/frontend/README.md

 # Milestone 1:

 In a MERN stack application, login and sign-up (authentication) typically involve a process where users can register (sign-up) with their credentials, and later log in using those credentials.
 The login and sign-up process can be divided into several steps, with separate client-side (React) and server-side (Node.js/Express) handling.

+# milestone 2:

+Milestone 2: Login Page & Authentication Setup
+Description:
+Milestone 2 focuses on creating and setting up the Login Page for the application, including basic UI elements like forms and fields for user authentication.
+This milestone also involves setting up Tailwind CSS for styling to ensure responsive and modern design practices.

+Key Features Completed:
+Login Page Design:

+Created a responsive login page with email and password inputs.
+Added "Remember Me" checkbox and "Forgot Password?" link.
+Tailwind CSS Setup:

+Integrated Tailwind CSS for styling the login page with a clean, modern interface.
+Configured the tailwind.config.js and postcss.config.js files.
+New Branch Creation:

+Created a new branch (milestone-2) to manage and track the progress for this feature.
+Responsive Layout:

+The login page is designed to be responsive and user-friendly, adjusting for both mobile and desktop views.
+Technologies Used:
+React: JavaScript library for building the user interface.
+Tailwind CSS: Utility-first CSS framework for styling.
+React Router: For managing routing (if applicable).
+Axios: To handle HTTP requests for user authentication (in future milestones).

+# Milestone 3:
+Backend Setup

+Set up the project folder structure with routes, controllers, models, middlewares, and utilities.
+Created a Node.js server with Express.
+Connected the server to MongoDB using Mongoose.
+Added error handling middleware for better debugging.

+# Milestone 4 :
+Overview
+In this milestone, the following features were implemented:
+User Model Creation: A new User model was created to represent user data in the database, including necessary fields such as name, email, password, etc.
+Multer Integration: Multer was integrated to handle file uploads (e.g., profile images, documents, etc.).
+Multer handles multipart/form-data, which is used for uploading files in Node.js applications.

+# Milestone 5:
+created a signup page where users can create a new account